galerafrontend/dish-form-app/README.md

 This project contains a form for adding a dish.
 It utilizes the Formik library for form management and validation.

+## Prerequisites

+Before you start, ensure that you have the following installed on your machine:

+- Node.js (version 12 or above, i use v18.16.0)
+- npm (Node Package Manager, i use v9.6.7)

 ## Installation

 1. Clone the repository to your local machine.